Block Posts by Default / Block Pages by Default

 This will show any excerpt before the ‘more’ tag on a protected page or (individual) post when the user is not logged in.
 (Does not effect post summary pages such as archives or search results.)
 [See Managing Content > Show Excerpts]

 This should be self explanatory.
 When turned on, the admin will receive an email notification for any new registrations.
 This is especially helpful when Moderate Registration is turned on.
 By default, mail is sent to the admin address specified for the blog found under General > Settings.
 If that notification needs to be send to someone other than the default admin address, or needs to be sent to multiple address, that can be changed with the wpmem_notify_addr filter.

 If you wish to approve a registration manually prior to allowing them access to the site, turn on Moderate Registration.
 With this turned on, any new users must be approved by a site admin prior to receiving access.
 Users can be approved individually via the user detail page.
 This can be access via WP’s admin menu Users > Users or the plugin’s bulk user management screen under Users > WP-Members™.
 [See Registration > Moderating Registration for more information]

-This setting removes the registration form from restricted content and the members settings area; essentially anywhere you would find both the login and registration forms together.
-Note: you may still set up a separate registration page register page shortcode.
+This setting removes the registration form from restricted content and the user profile area; essentially anywhere you would find both the login and registration forms together.
+Note that you may still set up a separate registration page register page shortcode.
 Also, this does not effect WordPress registration – this setting only removes the WP-Members registration form from the site.

 Ignore Warning Messages